 Wheel Bearing Diagnosis

 Notice if the sound goes away or changes pitch while turning.
-If the noise is most affected during left hand turns, suspect a faulty right side bearing.
-The faulty bearing is usually on the side opposite of the turn.
-This is because when the vehicle is turned left, more of the vehicle's weight is transferred to the right front wheel and vice versa.
+If the noise is loudest and changes pitch during left-hand turns, suspect a faulty right-front wheel bearing.
+When a vehicle turns left, more of the vehicle's weight transfers to the right front wheel and works that bearing.

-When the sound changes pitch when driven on different surfaces and is not affected during turns, look at the tire tread for aggressive patterns and cupping.
+When the sound changes pitch when driven on different surfaces and is not affected during turns, look at the tire tread for aggressive patterns or cupping.

-Raise the vehicle and check the bearings by grasping the tire at the twelve and six o'clock positions, and then rocking the wheel back and forth.
+Raise the vehicle and check the bearings by grasping the tire at the twelve and six o'clock positions and then rocking the wheel back and forth.
 Excess movement indicates a worn wheel bearing.
-Rock the tire back and forth at the three and nine o'clock positions and inspect the steering rack, suspension components, and linkage for looseness.
-Have a helper turn the steering wheel while inspecting for looseness and wear.
+Next, rock the tire back and forth at the three and nine o'clock positions to check the steering rack, suspension components, and linkage for looseness.
+Finally, have a helper turn the steering wheel while the vehicle is on the ground.
+Check the taped joints in the steering linkage for looseness and wear.